-When an adult Dachshund is not spayed, she will have regular heat cycles each year.
+When an adult Dachshund is not spayed, she will have regular heat, or estrus, cycles each year.

 If you’re a new Dachshund parent who’s never experienced a dog in heat before, it can be confusing to determine exactly when your dog is in heat.

 You may be wondering what to expect during your dog’s heat how to tell they’re having one.

 In this article, we explain what to look for. about a dog’s heat cycle, and provide suggestions for managing your female Dachshund’s heat period.